 The Medical Cause of Death Certificate for the deceased will be sent by email directly to the appropriate Registry Office.
 A Registrar will then contact the informant (normally the next of kin or executor - a list of the persons who qualify as informants can be found under the heading of "Registration" on our website with the addition of a funeral director where they have been authorised by a relative) to obtain the information they need to register the death of the deceased over the telephone.
 A Death Certificate is then emailed to the informant and the Green Form 9 emailed to the funeral director.

-As we understand at this moment all places of worship are closed for holding a funeral service.
+As we understand at this moment most places of worship are closed for holding a funeral service, but if they are available the maximum number of mourners permitted to attend is 30.
 All services in local Crematoriums, Cemeteries or churchyards are limited to a maximum of ten mourners and social distancing of at least two metres should be maintained between different households.
+The large chapel (East Chapel) at Bournemouth Crematorium and Poole Crematorium we are allowed a maximum of 20 mourners.
 No one who is isolating or who suspects they have the virus can attend any service.
 For those unable to attend at Poole Crematorium, live webcasting is available at an additional cost, but this needs to be booked in advance with ourselves at least two working days before the funeral.
-Bournemouth Crematorium is not able to provide webcasting or visual tributes, but services can be recorded at no additional charge, however we have not received any recordings to date but we have been informed that due to exceptional demand one or two weeks waiting time is to be expected.

 Any large or heavy coffins will only be taken into a chapel on a trolley to avoid the bearers being too close to each other.
 Only at a graveside will we consider providing six bearers if the coffin is heavy, this is to enable the safe lowering of the coffin into the grave.